-· ' Developed Footprint Developed footprint of a settlement is defined as the continuous built form of the settlement and excludes: individual buildings or groups of dispersed buildings which are clearly detached from the continuous built up area of the settlement; gardens, paddocks and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built up area of the settlement; agricultural buildings and associated land on the edge of the settlement; and utdoor sports and recreation facilities and other formal open spaces on the edge of the settlement.
-Connecte Manda An exidence are at exercising the account and a figure
+Developed Footprint Developed footprint of a settlement is defined as the continuous built form of the settlement and excludes: individual buildings or groups of dispersed buildings which are clearly detached from the continuous built up area of the settlement; gardens, paddocks and other undeveloped land within the curtilage of buildings on the edge of the settlement where land relates more to the surrounding countryside than to the built up area of the settlement; agricultural buildings and associated land on the edge of the settlement; and utdoor sports and recreation facilities and other formal open spaces on the edge of the settlement.
+Carrania Manda As a side and a second associated the associated at Control

-Following the pre-application response described at the start of the report the application was submitted with the northern section adjacent woodland not forming part of the application site (edged in red below).
+Following the pre-application response described at the start of the report the application was submitted with the northern section adjacent woodland not forming part of the application site (shaded grey).